 Questions about donating to our shops

-Our shops are currently required to isolate donations before they process them.
-If you wish to make a large donation we advise calling ahead to confirm when your local shop will have space to store your items for the required time period.
+Once our shops reopen, we advise calling ahead to confirm when your local shop will have space to store your items.
 This allows us to keep our staff, volunteers and customers safe whilst making the most of your generous donations.
-You can find your local shop’s details here.
 Thank you for choosing to donate to Oxfam.

 Can Oxfam collect my donation from home?